pj/typemagic/packages/graphql/README.md

 ## Core
 - [ ] Fix descriptions and deprecation reasons on all types.
-- [ ] Fix mutations.
+- [ ] enums for input.

 ## Client and helpers
+- [ ] Graphql query generation
 - [ ] Helper functions for checking types outside using schema.
-- [ ] Graphql query generation
 - [ ] Client generation
 - [ ] Fragments for querying